dirkjanm/roadtools_hybrid/README.md

 This tool can extract a partial Kerberos TGT from a roadtx `.prt` file and save it in a ccache for use with tools such as impacket.
 Only useful if the `.tgt` file actually includes a TGT for on-prem.

+## loadticketcloud.py

+This tool can extract an Entra Kerberos TGT from a roadtx `.prt` file and save it in `tgt_cloud.ccache`.
+This TGT can be used to request TGS for accessing Azure file shares using Kerberos authentication.

 ## partialtofulltgt.py

 This tool takes a partial TGT from either a ccache (extracted using loadticket.py) or from a `.prt` file directly, and upgrades this to a full TGT.
 It will also recover the NT hash of this account via the KRB KEY LIST feature.